Alfa Mist

-Alfa Mist (born Alfa Sekitoleko) is a British musician, producer, songwriter, and MC based in Newham, London.
-He released his first solo EP Nocturne in 2015.
+Alfa Mist (born Alfa Sekitoleko; 1991 or 1992) is a British musician, producer, songwriter, and MC based in Newham, London.
+His music mixes hip-hop and club styles with jazz improvisation.
+He released his first solo EP Nocturne in 2015, and an album, Bring Backs, in 2021.
 He also runs a music label called Sekito.
-His music mixes hip-hop and club styles with jazz improvisation.
-He collaborated with several musicians, including Jordan Rakei, Yussef Dayes and Tom Misch.

-In 2021, he released an album titled Bring Backs on the American independent music label Anti-.
-He also performed at the 2021 We Out Here Festival and was one of the MOBO Awards 2021 nominees.

-Early life
+Early life and education

-Alfa Sekitoleko was born in the United Kingdom and grew up in Newham, London.
-He went to Langdon Academy and Newham Sixth Form College.
+Alfa Sekitoleko was born in 1991 or 1992 the United Kingdom and grew up in Newham, London.

+He attended Langdon Academy and Newham Sixth Form College.
 He originally wanted to become a professional footballer, playing for Torquay United's U-16 team, but his mother wanted him to complete two years at college first.
-Alfa took three A-levels plus a BTEC in music composition.
+He took three A-levels plus a BTEC in music composition.
 He began creating music at the age of 15.
-As a teenage hip-hop producer, his interest in sampling led him to discovering jazz and eventually teaching himself how to play piano, after watching his music tutor perform John Legend’s "Ordinary People".
+As a teenage hip-hop producer, his interest in sampling led him to discovering jazz and eventually teaching himself how to play piano, after watching his music tutor perform John Legend's "Ordinary People".

+Career

+Sekitoleko took the stage name Alfa Mist for his career as musician, producer, songwriter, and MC.
+He is based in Newham, London.

+His first solo EP was Nocturne, released in 2015.

+In 2021, he released an album titled Bring Backs on the American independent music label Anti-.
+In August of that year, he performed at the We Out Here festival, and was one of the MOBO Awards 2021 nominees.

+He has collaborated with several musicians, including Jordan Rakei, Yussef Dayes, and Tom Misch.
+He also runs a music label called Sekito.

+Style

+Mist's music mixes hip-hop and club styles with jazz improvisation.